Authentication

 Managing OAuth Clients

-You can edit an OAuth client later to update its name, allowed LLM proxies, or provider key mappings.
+You can edit a client_credentials client later to update its name, allowed LLM proxies, or provider key mappings; edit an authorization_code client to update its redirect URIs.
+The grant type is fixed at creation.
 Rotate the client secret when the existing secret needs to be replaced.

 Getting an Access Token